 I don’t know about you, but the festive period can be so stressful for me.
 With so much to do and so little time in which to get it done, it’s a time of year that can become very overwhelming.
 While stress can be very detrimental to our mental health, it can also have a visible impact on our skin.
 From breakouts to early wrinkles, a busy life with no respite can wreak havoc on our appearance.

-So now that Christmas and New Year’s festivities are firmly in the rearview mirror, I’ve set about trying to come up with a DIY face mask that will benefit both my mind and my body, and this mud mask recipe is exactly that.
+So now that Christmas and New Year’s festivities are firmly in the rearview mirror, I’ve set about trying to come up with another face mask recipe that will benefit both my mind and my body, and this homemade mud mask recipe is exactly that.

 Not only will this improve the quality of your skin, but this easy to make spa treatment is a great excuse to kick back and relax.
 I really needed a bit of me-time, and I don’t know a single person who wouldn’t benefit from a bit of that right now.

 So let’s talk about how amazing this homemade mud mask is for your skin.

 It’s the perfect detox for your skin, the mixture of dead sea mud and bentonite clay will literally suck the impurities out of your skin.

 During the winter, I tend to get stuck in the house a lot, which means exposing my skin to fresh air becomes a little less desirable when it’s so damn cold!